The Informer (O'Flaherty novel): Adaptations

 Most famously, the novel was made into a film of the same name by John Ford in 1935 starring Victor McLaglen as Gypo Nolan.
 The film won four Academy Awards, including the Oscar for Best Actor for McLaglen, Best Writing, Adapted Screenplay for Dudley Nichols and director Ford’s first of a record four wins for the Oscar for Best Directing.

 The Informer later served as the basis for Jules Dassin's American drama Uptight, setting the story in the shadow of Martin Luther King Jr.'s assassination and adapting it to the American Civil Rights Movement.

 An earlier film adaptation also named The Informer was directed by Arthur Robison in 1929.

+It was adapted for Australian radio in 1940 starring Peter Finch.